 You can choose to have your proxy make all or some health care decisions for you.
 Your proxy will make decisions for you when you are not able to make or communicate those decisions yourself and your directive does not address the situation.

 If you name your spouse as proxy and later divorce, the appointment will be revoked unless you state in your directive that the appointment will continue if you divorce.

 Your proxy does not need to be a family member.
 You can choose any person who is at least 18 years old and has the capacity to make health care decisions.
 A married person who is not yet 18 may be a proxy for their spouse.

 You may name two or more proxies if you wish.
 They may be named as alternate or joint proxies.

 You should choose someone you trust as your proxy.
 Treatment wishes should be discussed clearly and completely with your proxy.
 If your proxy knows your wishes, they must act according to your wishes.
 If your proxy does not know your wishes, your proxy must act according to what they believe is in your best interests.

 Your proxy cannot pass this responsibility on to another person.
 If, however, they are unable or unwilling to act and your health care directive does not deal with the matter, your next-of-kin may speak on your behalf.

 If you have made a directive and the court later appoints a personal guardian, your directive will be followed to determine health care issues.
 If your directive does not give instructions for a particular situation, and a proxy was named in your directive, your proxy's decision will be preferred.
-If there is a disagreement, either the proxy or the personal guardian may apply to the Court of Queen's Bench for direction.
+If there is a disagreement, either the proxy or the personal guardian may apply to the Court of King's Bench for direction.